 #23.
 Hunt for Animal Tracks

 Head out in the mud or snow and follow the first set of animal tracks to see where they lead to.
-Try to guess what animal it is as you follow the tracks.
-Here’s our pick of great Nature books for kids.
+Try to guess what animal it is as you follow their tracks.
+After a busy day of learning about animals, complete bedtime with our picks of the best nature books for kids, so you’ll be dreaming of the great outdoors.

 #25.
 Blow Bubbles

-If it’s really cold outside then it’s the perfect time to go outdoors and blow bubbles.
+If it’s icy outside, then it’s the perfect time to go outdoors and blow bubbles.

 #26.
 Go on a Bike Ride